Recovering the Ancient Light and Amrita of the Vedas – Part II

 Endnotes:

-[2] Recommended reading: Sri Aurobindo’s book A Synthesis of Yoga (free PDF).
+[2] Recommended reading: Sri Aurobindo’s book The Synthesis of Yoga (free PDF).

 [3] For more on Thea’s teachings on the Vedic Yajna and the symbols of the Rig Veda, see The Gnostic Circle and The New Way, Vols.
 1&2.
 For the story of how the gnosis of the Mother’s Temple was discarded and misconstructed in Auroville, see The Flawed Auroville Matrimandir-A Distortion of the Mother's Supramental Vision.